 The fourth of July wouldn't be complete without a good ol' fashioned tater-salad.
 This version of warm potato salad with a tangy mustard vinaigrette, cornichons and capers is by far my favorite.
-No creamy dressing here, just tangy and bright bursts of flavor.
+No mayonnaise dressing here, just tangy and bright bursts of flavor.

 This recipe calls for both red and yellow potatoes and I love the variety of colors in this dish.
 Far from your average creamy white, blah, bowl of potato salad.
 The skins add so much texture and flavor and because we are using baby potatoes they are tender and creamy.

 - 2 pounds small red and Yukon gold potatoes, halved (quartered if large)

-- 2 tablespoons plus 1 1/2 teaspoons coarse salt
+- 2 tablespoons plus 1 ½ teaspoons coarse salt

 - 2 tablespoons red wine vinegar